Customer Purchase Process

 “How do customers in LINKS make purchase decisions?”

 You should assume that the LINKS markets function like real markets.
-Customers take into account absolute and relative competitive standing on design quality (service design quality), experience quality (service operations quality), accessibility, and price in their purchase decisions.
+Customers take into account absolute and relative competitive standing on product quality, service quality, availability, and price in their purchase decisions.

 “Do you have any hints or tips to improve our sales forecasting?”